beamchristian/Challenge2/README.md

 # Christian Beam's Portfolio

 This projects function is to display my professional portfolio in a nice and organized manner.

 ## Sections

-* Header (with Nav links)
+- Header (with Nav links)
-* About Me
+- About Me
-* My Work
+- My Work
-* Contact Me
+- Contact Me
-* Footer
+- Footer

-There will be more added projects to "My Work" as I continue to build my portfolio.

 ## Screenshot